chkla/multilabel-transformer/README.md

 )
 ```

-The trainer class provides an easy way to do the training process for tuning your own language model (e.g., BERT - if you have never heard of language models like BERT before, you should stop here first and look at this amazing [blog post]) in a few lines of code, with all the options to customize the training (check out an example provided by [HuggingFace for sentence classification]).
+The trainer class provides an easy way to do the training process for tuning your own language model (e.g., BERT - if you have never heard of language models like BERT before, you should stop here first and look at this amazing blog post) in a few lines of code, with all the options to customize the training (check out an example provided by HuggingFace for sentence classification).

+The official tutorial only provides you a way to use it without the new trainer 💪 class.
+I will show in this notebook a small example using AdapterHub 🤖 doing the job for you by providing a multilabel head out-of-the box.

+Happy Researching!